PostHog/posthog.com/contents/newsletter/remote-working.md

   - Blog
 ---

 Remote work sucks.
 If you work at Dell, that is.

-The company [recently announced](https://www.businessinsider.com/dell-remote-workers-promotion-return-office-push-flexible-work-2024-3) that remote employees would not be considered for promotions or be able to change roles.
-Dell’s rationale, which has something to do with “in-person connections” and “value differentiation,” is as tired as an entry-level Dell Inspiron trying to run _Cyberpunk 2077_.
+In March, it [announced](https://www.businessinsider.com/dell-remote-workers-promotion-return-office-push-flexible-work-2024-3) remote employees would not be considered for promotions, or be able to change roles.
+Dell’s rationale, some waffle about “in-person connections” and “value differentiation,” is as tired as a Dell Inspiron trying to run _Cyberpunk 2077_.

 It doesn’t have to be this way.
-The best remote teams are brimming with energy, they’re super productive, and do incredible work.
+The best remote teams are brimming with energy, are super productive, and do incredible work.
 So whether you’re part of a remote team, leading one, or want to go remote, here’s how the best of the best make it work, with some tips on how you can up your game, too.

-### 1. They write everything down
+### **1. They write everything down**

 Remote work doesn't work without a strong writing culture.

 Documenting by default – be it information on how to [file expenses](https://posthog.com/handbook/people/spending-money), your [ICP](https://posthog.com/handbook/who-we-are-building-for), or what a specific team is [working on this quarter](https://posthog.com/teams/product-analytics) – gives everyone access to the same information, regardless of seniority or location.

 Why does this work?
 Because: